VS Code extension

-The Sagewai VS Code extension accelerates agent development with directive syntax highlighting, scaffold commands, and code snippets.
-Zero configuration required.
+The Sagewai VS Code extension adds directive syntax highlighting, scaffold commands, and code snippets for agent development.
+It requires no configuration and activates automatically when you open a Python or Markdown file.

 Installation